Understanding C# Data Types

 • Reference types are not fixed in size.

-• They are maintained in system managed heap but it also uses stack to store reference of heap.
+• They are maintained in a system-managed heap but it also uses a stack to store the reference of the heap.

-• Two primitive types (string and object) and non-primitive data types (class, interface & delegate) are examples of reference type.
+• Two primitive types (string and object) and non-primitive data types (class, interface & delegate) are examples of reference types.

-CLR manages heap (large memory area).
-Heap address is accessed from stack.
+CLR manages the heap (large memory area).
+The heap address is accessed from the stack.
 In reference type reference is used for processing using both managed heap and stack (operational entity).

 Type Conversions